James-Grim/James-Grim/README.md

 - 👋 Hi, I’m @NeoRivendare
 - 👀 I’m interested in Salesforce, Automation, Web Dev, and Learning
 - 🌱 I’m currently learning Salesforce Apex, SOQL, HTML and CSS
-- 💞️ I’m looking to collaborate on nothing until I am less of a NOOB
+- 💞️ I’m looking to collaborate on everything until I am less of a NOOB
 - 📫 How to reach me DM

 <!---